 Staying current with productivity technology is an important part of your education.
 You need access to and use of the hardware and software listed below.
 You must also have the technology skills outlined in the Academic Catalog.

-Run BrowserHawk to see if your system aligns with the University of Phoenix's technology requirements.
 If you feel at all unprepared, check out the Skill Builder tool through the Phoenix Career Guidance System, which offers helpful topic courses – many at no cost.